ntrjpatel/express-sequelize-mysql-boilerplate/README.md

 # express-sequelize-mysql-boilerplate
-This is a ready to start NodeJS based ExpressJS, Sequelize, MySQL boilerplate application
+This is a ready-to-start NodeJS-based ExpressJS, Sequelize, MySQL boilerplate application

-1. To install application, open the terminal and go into the given code's root directory and execute below command
+1. To install the application, open the terminal go into the given code's root directory, and execute the below command
 ```
 npm install
 ```

-2. Create a database with name ***`express-sequalize-mysql-boilerplate`*** in MySQL
+2. Create a database with the name ***`express-sequalize-mysql-boilerplate`*** in MySQL

-3. Run DB-Migrate command to create tables
+3. Run the DB-Migrate command to create tables
 ```
 npm run db-migrate
 ```